Make your interior distinct

 - Impregnating sealants are generally water- or resin-based solutions that afford the same protection as topical sealers but penetrate beneath the surface.
 While keeping contaminants out, impregnators also allow the stone to “breathe” by letting moisture escape from inside the stone.
 Penetrating sealants are often applied to kitchen worktops and bathroom vanity tops.

-Whether you’re looking for a professional stone resealing treatment or other quality services provided by stone surfaces specialists, you can trust Singapore Stone Industry’s reputation for reliability, which has been built on total commitment to customer satisfaction.
+Whether you’re looking for a professional stone resealing treatment or other services we provide, you can trust Canvastone’s reputation for quality and reliability, which has been built on total commitment to customer satisfaction.